 Vitorchiano (Viterbo Province)

-Vitorchiano is famous for the grey stone of which the buildings are constructed.
+Vitorchiano is famous for the gray stone on which the buildings are constructed.
 Built on a triangle-shaped outcrop of massive Peperino rocks, and protected by deep ravines on all sides.
-Vitorchiano has the compact and unique look that define hill towns in this region.
+Vitorchiano has the compact and unique look that defines hill towns in this region.

-The snow gate provided the only access to buildings constructed for the defense or military purposes in Vitorchiano.
-According to legend, the gate received its name due to the snow gathered on the gate in the month of August.
-On the gate you can find a coat of arms and various inscriptions and messages.
+The snow gate provided the only access to buildings constructed for defense or military purposes in Vitorchiano.
+According to legend, the gate received its name due to the snow gathered on the gate in August.
+On the gate, you can find a coat of arms and various inscriptions and messages.

 Vitorchiano just calls out to be explored.
-It deserves being explored via a walk through the ancient streets, where you can find breathtaking vistas from the view spots built onto the sheer rocks.
+It deserves to be explored via a walk through the ancient streets, where you can find breathtaking vistas from the view spots built onto the sheer rocks.

 Capodimonte (Viterbo Province)

-Located a promontory on Lake Bolsano.
+Located in a promontory on Lake Bolsano.
 The lake is the dominant feature of Capodimonte.
-A long beach of volcanic sand with Italian gardens on each side is the most photographed view of the tiny town with less than 2,000 inhabitants.
+A long beach of volcanic sand with Italian gardens on each side is the most photographed view of the small town with less than 2,000 inhabitants.

 Caprarola (Viterbo Province)

 The main villa today is open to the public.
-The gardens and the summer-house attached to the villa are currently one of the homes of the President of the Republic Italy.
+The gardens and the summer house attached to the villa are currently one of the homes of the President of the Republic of Italy.